riverrun/argon2_elixir/README.md

 a several year project to identify a successor to Bcrypt / Pbkdf2 / Scrypt password hashing methods.

-## Changes in version 2

-In version 2.0, `argon2_elixir` has been updated to implement the Comeonin and `Comeonin.PasswordHash` behaviours.

-It now has the following two additional convenience functions:

-* `add_hash/2`
-  * same as `Comeonin.Argon2.add_hash/2` in `Comeonin` version 4
-  * hashes a password and returns a map with the password hash
-* `check_pass/3`
-  * same as `Comeonin.Argon2.check_pass/3` in `Comeonin` version 4
-  * takes a user struct and password as input and verifies the password

 ## Installation

 Add `:argon2_elixir` to your list of dependencies in `mix.exs`: